vacp2p/rfc/specs/waku/waku-v2.md

 Waku is a privacy-preserving peer-to-peer messaging protocol for resource restricted devices.
 It implements PubSub over libp2p and adds capabilities on top of it.
 These capabilities are: (i) retrieving historical messages for mostly-offline devices (ii) adaptive nodes, allowing for heterogeneous nodes to contribute, and (iii) bandwidth preservation for light nodes.
 This makes it ideal for running a p2p protocol on mobile.

-Historically, it has its roots in Waku v1 [xx5], which stems from Whisper [xx6], originally part of the Ethereum stack.
+Historically, it has its roots in [Waku v1](specs.vac.dev/waku/waku.html), which stems from [Whisper](https://eips.ethereum.org/EIPS/eip-627), originally part of the Ethereum stack.
 However, Waku v2 acts more as a thin wrapper for PubSub and has a different API.
 It is implemented in an iterative manner where initial focus is on porting essential functionality to libp2p.
-See here for a rough road map [xx7].
+See [rough road map](https://vac.dev/waku-v2-plan).

 ## Motivation